Trombiculidae: Treatment

 Home remedies to "suffocate" the mite, such as applying clear nail polish, rubbing alcohol, or bleach, may have little benefit since the mites do not burrow into the skin.
-However, since the mite may still be attached for up to 3 days, these treatments could possibly kill the mite, reducing further damage.
+However, since the mite may still be attached for up to three days, these treatments could possibly kill the mite, reducing further damage.

 Chiggers as disease vectors

 Although the harvest mite chigger usually does not carry diseases in North American temperate climates, Leptotrombidium deliense is considered a dangerous pest in East Asia and the South Pacific because it often carries Orientia tsutsugamushi, the tiny bacterium that causes scrub typhus, which is known alternatively as the Japanese river disease, scrub disease, or tsutsugamushi.
 The mites are infected by the Rickettsia passed down from parent to offspring before eggs are laid in a process called transovarial transmission.
 Symptoms of scrub typhus in humans include fever, headache, muscle pain, cough, and gastrointestinal symptoms.
+Without treatment, the disease can be fatal.